SyedZainAbbas/Data_Visualization_Euro_2021/README.md

 ## Project_Euro

 Testing is an important part of any progam.
 This project has also a few test cases.
 First of all, `ipytest` needs to be installed for enabling jupter notebook to run tests on it.
 Also, `import-ipynb` needs to be installed to import notebooks into the test notebook.
 The test cases are rather simple and self-explanatory.
 These test cases ensure that the data is being scraped from the webistes correctly, and stored in the lists and classes properly.

+# How to Install

+You can fork this repository and download it.
+This repository has a `requirements.txt` file that has the information of all the rquired libraries to run this program.

+# How to Run

+Follow this read me file and run all the notebooks in the same order.
+Don't forget to install `import-ipynb` and `ipytest` otherwise it will crash the test notebook.